 The initial funding for this podcast was kindly provided by four attendees of Junket 2017.
 This money has been used to get this website online, host the podcast and pay for the amazing podcast art we’re so lucky to have!

 Outside of this initial funding, at the present time, the Let’s Do It website and podcast does not accept any advertising funding.
 If this changes, this will be spelled out directly via the website and at the start of any podcast episode during the funding period.

 While we make every effort to broadcast correct information, we are still learning.
 We will double check all our facts but realise that medicine and sexual health is a constantly changing science and art.
 One doctor may have a different way of doing things from another.
 We are simply presenting our views on sexual health which will be as evidence based as possible.
 As part of this, we welcome any comments, suggestions, or correction of errors.
 We take no money from drug or device companies.
 By listening to this podcast or reading this website, you agree not to use this podcast or website as medical advice to treat any medical condition in either yourself or others, including but not limited to patients that you are treating.
 Consult your own doctor or specialist for any medical issues that you may be having.
 This entire disclaimer also applies to any guests or contributors to the podcast.
 Under no circumstances shall Liz Duck-Chong, Alex Robinson, Let's Do It, any guests or contributors to the podcast, or any employees, associates, or affiliates of Let's Do It be responsible for damages arising from use of the podcast.

-This blog or podcast should not be used in any legal capacity whatsoever, including but not limited to establishing “standard of care” in a legal sense or as a basis for expert witness testimony.
+This podcast should not be used in any legal capacity whatsoever, including but not limited to establishing “standard of care” in a legal sense or as a basis for expert witness testimony.
 No guarantee is given regarding the accuracy of any statements or opinions made on the podcast or blog.